 Definition

 Byte-Pair Encoding (BPE) is the subword tokenization algorithm that underpins most modern large language models, including the GPT family.
-Originally a 1990s data-compression technique, it was adapted for natural language processing to solve the out-of-vocabulary problem: instead of treating every word as an atomic unit, BPE breaks rare and compound words into smaller, reusable pieces while keeping common words whole.
+Originally a 1990s data-compression technique, it was adapted for natural language processing to solve the out-of-vocabulary problem: instead of treating every word as an atomic unit — and failing on any word it has never seen — BPE breaks rare and novel words into smaller, reusable pieces while keeping common words whole.
+The result is a vocabulary that can represent literally any input string, which is why it became the default answer to "how does the model read text?"

 How the merge loop works

-Training starts with a vocabulary of individual characters (or raw bytes).
+Training starts with a base vocabulary of individual characters or raw bytes.
 The algorithm scans the corpus, finds the most frequently adjacent pair of symbols, and merges that pair into a single new token.
-It records the merge rule and repeats — pair-counting, merging, recording — until the vocabulary reaches a target size, often 30,000 to 200,000 tokens.
-The ordered list of merge rules is what the tokenizer ships with; at inference time it replays those rules to segment new text deterministically.
+It records the merge rule and repeats — count pairs, merge the winner, record the rule — until the vocabulary reaches a target size, commonly somewhere between 30,000 and 200,000 tokens.
+What ships with the model is the ordered list of merge rules: at inference time the tokenizer replays those rules deterministically on new text, so the same string always segments the same way.
+Frequent words like "mining" survive as single tokens; a rarer string like "underclocking" might split into pieces such as "under", "clock", "ing" — each piece already known to the model from thousands of other contexts.

 In Simple Terms